-A Spreadsheet itemising the closure items required at the Vares site has been developed and is shown in the appendices.
-The costs used are local quotes for closure activities and used for the demolition and other activities of the original Veovaca processing plant and are therefore considered appropriate.
+A Spreadsheet itemising the closure items required at the Vareš site has been developed and is shown in the appendices.
+The costs used are local quotes for closure activities and were used for the demolition and other activities of the original Veovaca processing plant, and are therefore considered appropriate.

-WAI consider that the Physical Cost of closing the Vares site amounts to some \$5.5M.
-However, there is a social cost of some \$10M which will be dependent on the legal requirements at the time.
-A further \$0.5M has been allocated for Aftercare costs.
+WAI consider that the Physical Cost of closing the Vares Project amounts to some \$5.9M.
+However, there is a social cost of some \$12.5M which will be dependent on the legal requirements at the time.
+A further \$0.6M has been allocated for Aftercare costs.